isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    remain operational but the communication between them is interrupted for a prolonged period of time.
 The server can be configured to never enter this state by setting the ``delayed-updates-limit`` to 0.
+   Disabling entry into this state will cause the server to begin testing for and possibly enter ``partner-down`` state when the server is unable to communicate with its partner.

 -  ``hot-standby`` - normal operation of the active server running in the hot-standby mode; both the primary and the standby server are in